 The North Carolina TRCC has developed a process to discuss, refine, and prioritize data improvement projects.
-Below is an overview of the prioritization process for NC TRCC projects:
+That process is listed below:

-- May: The last item on the agenda for the May Strategic Planning meeting will be a discussion of potential projects for the next fiscal year to help meet the goals of the Plan and address recommendations from the Traffic Records Assessment. - July: TRCC Members use the "TRCC Project Selection Template" to submit a project application by July 30 and submit to the GHSP TRCC representative, currently Jackie Mitchell (jsmitchell@ncdot.gov). - August: Warren compiles and provides all of the projects applications to TRCC co-chair Eric Rodgman.
+- May: Discuss potential projects for the next fiscal year to help meet the goals of the Plan and address recommendations from the Traffic Records Assessment. - July: TRCC Members use the "TRCC Project Selection Template" to submit a project application by July 30 and submit to the GHSP TRCC representative, currently Jackie Mitchell (jsmitchell@ncdot.gov). - August: Jackie compiles and provides all of the projects applications to TRCC co-chair Eric Rodgman.
 Eric shares the projects with the TRCC Members. - September: Members use the scoring sheet to develop a score for each project.
 Using the score and their professional judgment, members prioritize the projects numbering them from 1-#, with 1 being the highest priority. (highest score does not necessitate the ranking, some criteria may be most important that others to each member).
 Members send their list prioritized 1-# to Eric by the end of September. - October: Eric compiles the list with priority scores.
 During the October meeting, the TRCC will review the scores and discuss each project.
 Based on the scores and additional discussion the TRCC will decide what the prioritized projects should be.